 7. Risk Mitigation

-Any project can face unforeseen circumstances in its due course.
+Any project can face unforeseen circumstances.
 However, when there is proper documentation of changes, a project manager can save the project from any potential risks.

 8. Resource Allocation